shaik1002/biggitlabbomb/doc/development/pipelines/index.md

 - `e2e:observability-backend-main-branch`: executes the tests against the main branch of the GitLab Observability Backend.
 - `e2e:observability-backend`: executes the tests against a branch of the GitLab Observability Backend with the same name as the MR branch.

-The Observability E2E jobs are triggered automatically **only** for merge requests that touch relevant files, such as those in the `lib/gitlab/observability/` directory or specific configuration files related to observability features.
+The Observability E2E jobs are triggered automatically for merge requests that touch relevant files, such as those in the `lib/gitlab/observability/` directory or specific configuration files related to observability features.

 To run these jobs manually, you can add the `pipeline:run-observability-e2e-tests-main-branch` or `pipeline:run-observability-e2e-tests-current-branch` label to your merge request.